droidecahedron/nrfx_pwm/README.md

 You just change some of what you pass in that function (all commented) and you can get the below outputs.

+> You can address four pwm channels if you don't need to adjust countertop

 ## screenshot A
 one instance, 4 outputs, varying duty cycles
 ![image](https://github.com/droidecahedron/nrfx_pwm/assets/63935881/fae9f85b-38fb-4c3f-90cf-1ec1746f04f2)